alphagov/govuk-design-system/src/patterns/telephone-numbers/index.md

 statusMessage: This pattern is currently experimental because <a class="govuk-link" href="#research-on-this-pattern">more research</a> is needed to validate it.
 ---

+{% from "_example.njk" import example %}

 This guidance is for government teams that build online services.
 [To find information and services for the public, go to GOV.UK](https://www.gov.uk/).

-{% from "_example.njk" import example %}

-{{ example({group: "patterns", item: "telephone-numbers", example: "default", html: true, nunjucks: true, open: false, loading: "eager"}) }}
+{{ example({ group: "patterns", item: "telephone-numbers", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 ## When to use this pattern